NumeroQuadro/notion-mini-app/README.md

 ## Features

-- **Reaction-based task creation**: Send a message and react with 👍 to create a task (no confirmation dialogs!)
+- **Reaction-based task creation**: Send message → add reaction → task created (no confirmation spam!)
-- Bot confirms task creation by adding its own ✅ reaction
+- Bot confirms with ✅ reaction when task is saved
-- View and manage existing tasks through the mini app
+- View and manage tasks through mini-app interface
-- Seamless integration with Telegram
-- Support for multiple database types (tasks and notes)
+- Support for multiple Notion databases (tasks, notes, journal, projects)
-- Graceful handling of button properties in Notion databases
-- Streamlined, simplified interface for reliable performance
+- Webhook integration for real-time reactions
-- Reduced chat spam - no "yes/no" confirmation messages
+- Secure: restricted to authorized user only

 ## How It Works